Axio-Lab/hublab/README.md

 4. $BONK Revenue Share: Customers who purchase items on Verxio will partake in a 50% revenue split shared based on the $BONK holdings of customers.

+## In Talk Partnerships and Potential Impact 🤝🏼

 ## Solana & Protocol Integrations ⚙️
 1. Verxio is integrating [Underdog Protocol](https://www.underdogprotocol.com/) to create dynamic/soulbound NFTs, manage NFTs, and connect off-chain workflows, on-chain enabling on-chain marketing automation.